ammar-tanwar/bloglearnbay/posts/top-50-interview-questions-of-machine-learning.md

   ]
 ---

-51. How to handle categorical variables in KNN?
+1. How to handle categorical variables in KNN?

 Ans: Create dummy variables out of a categorical variable and include them instead of the original categorical variable.
 Unlike regression, create k dummies instead of (k-1).

 For example, a categorical variable named “Department” has 5 unique levels/categories.
 So we will create 5 dummy variables.
 Each dummy variable has 1 against its department and else 0.

-52. Can KNN be used for Regression?
-How to use[ KNN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm) for Regression?
+1. Can KNN be used for Regression?
+How to use <a href="https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm" target="">KNN</a> for Regression?

 Ans: Yes, K-nearest neighbour can be used for regression.
 In other words, the K-nearest neighbour algorithm can be applied when the dependent variable is continuous.
 In this case, the predicted value is the average of the values of its k nearest neighbours.

-53. Discuss the difference between KNN and K Means Algorithms.
+3. Discuss the difference between KNN and K Means Algorithms.

 Ans: KNN and k-means clustering both are very different algorithms that solve different problems and have their own meanings of what the variable ‘k’ is.
 KNN is a supervised classification algorithm that will label new data points based on the ‘k’ number of nearest data points and k-means clustering is an unsupervised clustering algorithm that groups the data into ‘k’ number of clusters.

-54. How to reduce the increased variance of the model other than changing k?
+4. How to reduce the increased variance of the model other than changing k?

 Ans: By using bagging-based decision boundaries.
 If not restricted in the number of times, one can draw samples from the original dataset, a sample variance reduction method would be to sample, many times, and then simply take a majority vote of the kNN models to fit each of these samples to classify each test data point.
 This variance reduction method is called bagging.

-55. What is the effect of sampling on KNN?
+5. What is the effect of sampling on KNN?

 Ans: Sampling does several things from the perspective of a single data point since kNN works on a point-by-point basis.